mrashed98/JsonMarshalling-Go-Lang/README.md

 To run this project, you will need:

 1. A Go development environment set up on your machine.
 2. The `encoding/json` package is used for marshaling and unmarshaling JSON data.
-You can install it by running the command: `go get -u github.com/golang/protobuf/protoc-gen-go`
 3. An API endpoint to fetch user data from (as demonstrated in `TryUnmarshal` function).

 ## Usage